Private Septic Systems

 - Get a system design from a licensed professional such as a Master Plumber, Master Plumber Restricted, or a Certified Designer.
 In some cases a professional engineer may also have the credentials necessary to design a septic system.

 - Have a Master Plumber or Master Plumber Restricted submit your Sanitary Permit Application to Public Health - Madison & Dane County.
 For information about fees, see Well & Septic Program Fee Schedule.
+New fees take effect on 1/1/2020.
 If your proposed system requires plan review, your designer will need to complete the Plan Review Application and submit to our office with the sanitary permit application or to WI DSPS for review.

 - Our sanitarian will review your plans and permit application, and then issue a plan approval or a sanitary permit as appropriate.